jrburke/modus/README.md

 be through this method call.
 It may be though that the preferred form will look more like `System.load('a', 'b', function (a, b) {})`.

+## Loader plugin API.

+Loader plugins are called called via module IDs like `'pluginId@resourceId'`.

+If the module at ID `pluginId` implements the following loader plugin API, it will be responsible for determining a value for the resource specified by `'pluginId@resourceId'`.

+API:

+### resolve: function (resourceId, resolve) [Optional]

+If the resourceId value is something that does not behave like a simple JS module ID, then the plugin can implement a resolve method that resolves the ID to an absolute ID usable by the loader for module value caching.
+The resolve method is passed the following arguments:

+* **resourceId**: String. the resourceId to resolve.
+* **resolve**: Function.
+A function that can be called to resolve a segment of the resourceId according to the loader's configuration.

+Example,

+### load: function (resourceId, System, request, config) {}

+Where the values passed to the plugin's fetch method are:

+* **resourceId**: String.
+The fully resolved, absolute resourceId.
+If the plugin implemented a resolve method, then this value will have already been resolved.
+* **System**: Object.
+A local System object that can be used to load modules.
+It has the same API as the top level System, with relative module IDs resolved relative to the module that specified this loader plugin ID.
+* **request**: Object.
+Has the following methods on it:
+    **fullfill**: Function.
+Call it and pass a value that is the value for the resourceId.
+    **reject**: Function.
+Call it with an Error object if there was an error in determining the value for the resourceId.
+    **exec**: Function.
+Call it with a string of JavaScript that represents the module source for that resource ID.
+The JS string can use the normal module API to declare dependencies and specify an export value.

+Typically transpiler plugins will use request.exec(string) where other types of plugins (feature detection plugins, text, css plugins) will use request.fulfill(value).
+* **config**: Object.
+Loader specific object that may have additional loader info.
+Most commonly used by build tools/concatenators to indicate to a plugin that it is running in "build mode" via config.isBuild === true.

+TODO: APIs for build tools, write, writeFile, pluginBuilder?

 ## How does it work?

 Scripts are fetched via XMLHttpRequest (XHR) calls.
 The text is then converted